oliviergimenez/IPMworkshop/to-do-list.md

 On the practicals:

+- If breeding example in lectures, use same recoding for non-detections, and modify Michael's function for inits for multievent.
 - Translate the R scripts in Rmd?
 - ~~If too short to do the Rmd, just have a script for the lecture demo, and another one for exercises with and without solutions; show the matrices~~
 - ~~Add an example of multievent model in the multistate R script?
 Use the roe deer example from my TPB paper https://github.com/oliviergimenez/multievent_jags_R; check out the examples we cover in our multievent workshops; make it an exercise;~~